gluster/redant/README.md

                         Config file(s) to read.
   -t TEST_DIR, --test-dir TEST_DIR
-                        The test directory where TC(s) exist -sp, --specific-test-path
+                        The test directory where TC(s) exist -l LOG_DIR, --log-dir LOG_DIR
-                        Path of the specific test to be run from tests/ -l LOG_DIR, --log-dir LOG_DIR
                         The directory wherein log will be stored.
   -ll LOG_LEVEL, --log-level LOG_LEVEL